Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

 Since the steps necessary for translating a problem description into an optimization model are well defined in :ref:`funnel`, we can leverage a feature that OpenAI's ChatGPT provides to have these steps baked-in: the Custom GPT.

-We have published a Custom GPT called: `Gurobi Model Builder <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_ which incorporates many of the reasoning steps and helps build, execute and interpret the results of the model within ChatGPT so users can focus on writing an effective problem description.
+We have published a Custom GPT called: `Gurobi AI Modeling Assistant <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_ which incorporates many of the reasoning steps and helps build, execute and interpret the results of the model within ChatGPT so users can focus on writing an effective problem description.

-See below for a walkthrough through the model building process using the Gurobi Model Builder GPT:
+See below for a walkthrough through the model building process using the Gurobi AI Modeling Assistant GPT:

 .. carousel::
    :show_controls: